sebapersson/SBMLImporter.jl/docs/src/FAQ.md

 # [FAQs](@id FAQ)

-Certainly!
-Here's the revised **Markdown version** of the FAQ **without subheadings**, keeping it clean and linear while still clear and professional:

 ## [Why do I encounter installation problems?](@id install_fail)

 SBMLImporter.jl is regularly tested on, and should be installable on Linux, macOS and Windows.
 If you encounter installation issues on these systems, we recommend checking the following two common causes: